FantasyPros Accuracy Award

 The WR class has even more questions than RB.
 USC’s Makai Lemon, Ohio State's Carnell Tate and Arizona State's Jordan Tyson lead the way, but there are many question marks after those two.

-Washington's Denzel Boston has played well but may lack the athleticism of a sure first-round pick.
+Washington's Denzel Boston has played well but may lack the athleticism to feel safe picking him in the top half of the first round in rookie drafts.

 Texas A&M’s KC Concepcion is intriguing as an all-around weapon who could take some rushes, catch passes, and even return kicks.

-There could be others who emerge based on athleticism and production such as Louisville’s Chris Bell, Indiana's Omar Cooper, and Alabama’s Germie Bernard
+There could be others who emerge based on athleticism and production such as Notre Dame's Malachi Fields, Louisville’s Chris Bell, Indiana's Omar Cooper, and Alabama’s Germie Bernard.

 Athletic Upside Headlines a Wide-Open TE Group